DovydasTEDS/unscroll/readme.md

 here is a list of available *troll* options.

-- crazy volume - change you volume quickly and randomly
+- crazy volume - change your volume quickly and randomly
 - tab closer - closes your doomscroll tabs every so often
 - upScroll - scroll up
 - home - takes you to the site home page